 - October 16 – Geisel School of Medicine at Dartmouth, Hanover, NH.
 Unrest film and panel.
 Open to Medical School staff and students, staff of Dartmouth Medical Center, and the public.
 Co-hosted by the Geisel School of Medicine and Massachusetts ME/CFS & FM Association, and organized by Dr. Paul Guyre, Active Emeritus Professor of Immunology and Microbiology.
 Panel includes David Systrom, MD, ME/CFS researcher, Pulmonary and Critical Care Physician at Brigham & Women's Hospital, Boston; Darren Lynch MD, Northampton Integrative Medicine with 10+ years experience treating ME/CFS patients; Mary Dimmock National ME advocate, author, and retired pharmaceutical industry professional; and Robyn Jacobs, MD, Functional Medicine specialist at Hygeia.
 More information.
 Dartmouth event flyer.
 Press Release.

-- October 30 – Northeastern University School Health Institute, N.U.
+- October 30 – Northeastern University School Health Academy, N.U.
 School of Nursing, Burlington, MA.
 MassME/CFS is joint provider.
-Nurses will receive contact hours ($65 fee).
+Nurses will receive contact hours and other school professional receive Professional Development Points ($65 fee).
 Featured content provider is Peter C. Rowe, M.D., Professor of Pediatrics at Johns Hopkins and Director, Children's Center Chronic Fatigue Clinic.
 The program also features stories from three families with children who have ME/CFS.
 More information.

-- November 3 – Mass ME/CFS Annual Meeting and Conference, Newton Wellesley Hospital, Newton, MA.
+- November 3 – "How Investigative Journalism Succeeds in a Hostile Medical Environment: A Conversation with David Tuller," Mass ME/CFS Annual Meeting and Conference, Newton Wellesley Hospital, Newton, MA.
+With media partner STAT news!
 Get more information and register now!
 Download the flyer.